 Over the years, OTZ has invested more than $18 million into making OTZ one of the best rural telephone cooperatives in the entire country.

-We currently serve approximately 4,000 residential and business customers and employ 27 employees — all right here in Northwest Alaska.
-Thirty-one years after that first meeting at Walsh’s Store, OTZ is still owned by us – all residing withing the Cooperative service area or within Northwest Alaska.
+We currently serve 11 villages, covering over 38,000 miles and employ 21 employees — all right here in Northwest Alaska.
+Since that first meeting at Walsh’s Store, OTZ is still owned by us – all residing within the Cooperative service area or within the NANA Region.